Getting started

 AWS permissions

-The IAM principal running the onboarding script needs permissions to:
+The IAM principal used for the Helm installation needs permissions to:

 For the minimal required permissions policy, see Cloud permissions.